Icinga/icinga2/doc/10-icinga-template-library.md

 Check command object for the `check_perfmon.exe` plugin.
 This plugins allows to collect data from a Performance Counter.
 After the first data collection a second one is done after `perfmon_win_wait` milliseconds.
 When you know `perfmon_win_counter` only requires one set of data to provide valid data you can set `perfmon_win_wait` to `0`.

-To recieve a list of possible Performance Counter Objects run `check_perfmon.exe --print-objects` and to view an objects instances and counters run `check_perfmon.exe --print-object-info -P "name of object"`
+To receive a list of possible Performance Counter Objects run `check_perfmon.exe --print-objects` and to view an objects instances and counters run `check_perfmon.exe --print-object-info -P "name of object"`

 Custom attributes: